skyscrapers/docker-images/README.md

 ## volume-populator

 This container is used to populate volumes from configmaps.
 Useful in Kubernetes as an init container to populate a volume with data before the application starts.

+## nginx

+This is a Nginx Docker image based on the [upstream Docker image](https://hub.docker.com/_/nginx/).

+We want to monitor Nginx and for this we need the [VTS Nginx module](https://github.com/vozlt/nginx-module-vts) to have enhanced metrics.
+To activate VTS we have to build the binary from scratch.